 Bookings for clinic are essential.

-Women who give birth at the Women’s or have a baby in the Parkville Newborn Intensive and Special Care unit can see our breastfeeding experts.
+Women who give birth at the Women’s or have a baby in the Parkville Newborn Intensive Care Unit can see our breastfeeding experts.
 Your doctor or midwife can arrange this for you, or you can call the Breastfeeding Service yourself.

 What to bring